flaviocopes/vuehandbook/06-vue-components/index.md

 Components are single, independent units of an interface.
-They can have their own state, markup and style.
+They can have their own state, markup, and style.

 ## How to use components